TomSteer1/WM143-NCCD-CW3/README.md

-## todo
+## Fun Facts
-- [ ] Move Squid from EDMZ to IDMZ in diagrams
+- [ ] 3 databases. two for mail and web servers and one for hr information (Zoneing)
-- [ ] Remove System Admin network from diagrams but not from zone diagram
+- [ ] VPN Server can acess all of Staff Network except System Admin for remoting into own machines
+- [ ] LDAP can only be accessed by Staff Machines (not VPN clients)
+- [ ] IDMZ can't talk to other machines on IDMZ (except to DNS)
+- [ ] Databases can only be accessed by SA and the respected service
+- [ ] Squid Proxy can only be accessed by Staff Machines
+- [ ] Theres a printer *woah*
+- [ ] Functional OpenVPN Server.
+Ext-Office has a client config that is automatically run
-- [ ] Add testing explanation to report
+- [ ] Squid Proxy is set to be used by default on all Staff Machines
-- [ ] Find a way to test openvpn
+- [ ] Test scripts on all the machines with a master script to run them all
+- [ ] 4 Public IP Addresses.
+1 for each service and 1 public facing ip for traffic to other machines
+- [ ] Subnets for each department